mikecann/mikecann.co.uk/public/posts/the-future-of-applications/post.md

 title: The Future of Applications
 ---

+(no this isn't an april fools post :P)

 I wrote my first Application 31 years ago when I was [7 years old](https://mikecann.co.uk/about).
 Since then I have spent most of my career learning the fine art of of crafting clean code.
 From hand-crafted HTML and CSS to wrestling with MXML and AS3 I have been doing this for a long time.

 With the incredible advances in Large Language Models (LLMs) and their ability to generate code on demand i'm starting to wonder if the days of hand-crafted applications are numbered.